leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 Version History
+	v0.11
+		- Improvement: Fully compatible with any NBA 2K12 save, any season, if used along with REditor (requires proper REditor license)

+	v0.10.7.9
+		- Fix: Adjusted Download NBA Stats to changes in Basketball-Reference.com's format

 	v0.10.7.8
 		- Improvement: Parallelized some code to improve performance
 		- Fix: Fixed various bugs in League Overview regarding inactive players and some tabs not updating correctly